-9. Pearl Street (LB-7)
+8. Pearl Street (LB-3)

-Bike Lane; Montgomery Avenue and Avondale Street.
+Bike Lane; Montgomery Avenue to Sleaford Road

-Shared Roadway; North of Avondale Street to Sector Plan Boundary
+Shared Roadway; North of Sleaford Road to Sector Plan Boundary and South of Montgomery Avenue

 This bikeway would improve north-south connectivity on the east side of the Sector Plan and would provide a direct connection between the emerging Pearl District and single-unit residential neighborhood to the north and east of the Sector Plan area.
-This Plan recommends bike lanes on the block between East-West Highway and Montgomery Avenue, given the anticipated level of activity in that area of the Pearl District.
-North of East-West Highway, this bikeway should be implemented as a shared roadway.
+This Plan recommends bike lanes on the block between Sleaford Road and Montgomery Avenue, given the anticipated level of activity in that area of the Pearl District.
+North of Sleaford Road and South of Montgomery Avenue, this bikeway should be implemented as a shared roadway.
 This bikeway should have clear wayfinding signs and markings to encourage its use as an important connection within Downtown Bethesda.